Publications and Scholarship

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 License.

 Chud, L., Morrison, R., Tretjack, P., Baas-Anderson, A., Ledger , B., Pelusi, T., Sweezie, J., Spadafora, P., & Lenartowicz, M. (2005).
 Enhancing social interaction between preschoolers and older adults with dementia.
 [Report].
 Oakville: Sheridan Elder Research Centre (SERC).

-Chud, Linda; Morrison, Rose; Tretjack, Pat; Baas-Anderson, Anna; Ledger, Barbara; Pelusi, Tiziana; Spadafora, Pat; and Lenartowicz, Magda, "Enhancing Social Interaction between Preschoolers and Older Adults with Dementia - Report Series # 6" (2005).
-Centre Publications and Scholarship.
+Chud, Linda; Morrison, Rose; Tretjack, Pat; Baas-Anderson, Anna; Ledger, Barbara; Pelusi, Tiziana; Sweezie, Julie; Spadafora, Pat; and Lenartowicz, Magda, "Enhancing Social Interaction between Preschoolers and Older Adults with Dementia - Report Series # 6" (2005).
+Publications and Scholarship.
 7.